Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 **STOP:** What is the accuracy of this classifier?
 {: .notice--primary}

-Your clown classifier blindly assigned every image in the dataset to be a granulocyte.
-But its accuracy is 84.3%!
+The clown classifier blindly assigned every image in the dataset to be a granulocyte.
+And yet its accuracy is 291/345 = 84.3%!
 To make matters worse, below is a confusion matrix for a hypothetical classifier on the same dataset that is clearly better.
-And yet its accuracy would be only 79.7%.
+And yet its accuracy would be only (232 + 17 + 26)/345 = 79.7%.

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |